South Durham and Lancashire Union Railway: Origins

 When the Lancaster and Carlisle Railway (L&CR) was approved in June 1844 there were a number of schemes for a railway over the Pennines.
-The York & Carlisle Railway proposed a route from the East Coast Main Line (ECML) at Northallerton via Richmond, Barnard Castle, the Tees Valley, Stainmore and the Eden Valley to the L&CR at Clifton.
-A rival scheme, the Yorkshire & Glasgow Union Railway, left the ECML at Thirsk, crossed the Pennines to Hawes, then Kirkby Stephen, Appleby and so reached Clifton.
-The Leeds and Carlisle left the Leeds Northern Railway near Headingley and passed through Wharfedale to Hawes and the Eden Valley.
+The York and Carlisle Railway proposed a route from the East Coast Main Line (ECML) at Northallerton via Richmond, Barnard Castle, the Tees Valley, Stainmore and the Eden Valley to the L&CR at Clifton.
+A rival scheme, the Yorkshire and Glasgow Union Railway, left the ECML at Thirsk, crossed the Pennines to Hawes, then Kirkby Stephen, Appleby and so reached Clifton.
+The Leeds and Carlisle Railway would have left the Leeds Northern Railway near Headingley and passed through Wharfedale to Hawes and the Eden Valley.
 These schemes came together as the Northern Counties Union Railway, which was given authority by the Northern Counties Union Railway Act 1846 (9 & 10 Vict. c. cclx) for a 69 mi line from Thirsk to Clifton and a 50+1/4 mi line from Bishop Auckland to Tebay.
 However, it would have cost £35,000 to pass through the estate of the Duke of Cleveland between Bishop Auckland and Barnard Castle, and it was a condition of the enabling act that work on the two lines must be simultaneous.
 Attempts in 1847 and 1848 to repeal this clause failed and the company failed to raise the necessary finance to start work, its powers lapsed and was wound up.